tonytran1307/testnet/subspace/readme.md

 docker compose down
 ```

-### If you want run the second node, just change the code here
+### If you want run the second node or n node, just change the code here, node2 --> noden
 ```
 cd $HOME
 mkdir node2